 These mini quiches are quick to make, packed with healthy veggies and are absolutely delicious!
-Perfect for Easter Brunch!
+Perfect for brunch!

 With Easter right around the corner, we like to get a plan in place for recipes that are just right for our Easter Brunch!